The Biggest Little Farm: Reception

 In his Variety review of the film, Peter DeBruge noted that it "feel[s] like fresh air for the soul.", and New York Times critic Glenn Kenny wrote "it may also revive your wonder at the weird but ultimately awe-inspiring ways in which humans can help nature do its work".
 Additionally, The Los Angeles Timess Robert Abele wrote that the film is a "lush tour of transformed land and photogenic fauna, is so appealing as a chronicle of dedicated do-gooders who actually did good (and shot every frame of it). [...]
 Watching the Chesters fight past disillusionment to learn the real lessons of harvesting in communion with nature is what gives the movie its rousing, illuminating power."

 Several reviewers were critical of the film's lack of specifics on the initial investment and economics of the farm.

-On December 4, 2019, the film's composer Jeff Beal conducted the Hollywood Chamber Orchestra, performing his score live at the Wiltern Theater in Los Angeles.
+On December 4, 2019, the film's composer Jeff Beal conducted the Hollywood Chamber Orchestra, performing his score live in sync with the film at the Wiltern Theater in Los Angeles.